What are the “Automatic Orders” in a Connecticut Divorce?

 Automatic Orders that Prohibit Action

-The Automatic Orders, which are explained in Connecticut Practice Book §25-5, describe things that both parties are prohibited from doing, including:
+The Automatic Orders, contained in Connecticut Practice Book §25-5, describe things that Connecticut prohibits both parties from doing, including:

-- Permanently take the child(ren) from Connecticut without written agreement or a court order.
+• Permanently take the child(ren) from Connecticut without a written agreement or a court order.

 Automatic Orders That Require Action